Can I Eat More Carbs if I Exercise on Keto?

 • Boosts immune system: Exercise helps to boost the immune system and reduce the risk of infections and illnesses.

-• Reduces stress and anxiety: Exercise helps to reduce stress and anxiety levels, improve mood, and promote mental wellbeing.
+• Reduces stress and anxiety: Exercise helps to reduce stress and anxiety levels, improve mood, and promote mental well-being.

 • Enhances bone and muscle health: Regular exercise helps to strengthen bones and muscles, improve balance and coordination, and reduce the risk of falls and fractures.